Functional sufficient dimension reduction through distance covariance: Introduction

 Existing literature on functional sufficient dimension reduction is mainly based on the sliced inverse moment methods.
 However, take FSIR \citep{ferre2003functional} as an example, applying FSIR to sparsely observed longitudinal data is practically infeasible, since choosing a sufficiently large number of slices would result in too few observations in each slice with which to estimate a conditional covariance operator.
 Therefore, there is very little literature on sufficient dimension reduction for sparse longitudinal data. \cite{jiang2014inverse} extended the method of \cite{ferre2005smoothed} for sparse longitudinal data.
 Functional cumulative slicing \citep{yao2015effective} and some other methods are also suitable for longitudinal data.
-We will show that our method is applicable to both sparse longitudinal data and functional data.
+We will show that the proposed method is applicable to both dense functional data and sparse longitudinal data.

-In multivariate setting, \cite{sheng2016sufficient} proposed a method for SDR via distance covariance \citep{szekely2007measuring,szekely2009brownian}.
+In multivariate setting, \cite{sheng2016sufficient} proposed a method for SDR via distance covariance \citep{szekely2007measuring,szekely2009brownian,lyons2013distance}.
 Inspired by this method, we extend it to the functional context which has not been considered before.
 The goal of this paper is to develop a class of sufficient dimension reduction techniques for functional data that require no inversion of the covariance operator, using the idea of distance covariance.
 To the best of our knowledge, this is the first time that distance covariance methodology is extended beyond the usual multivariate regression setting to functional data analysis.
 An important contribution of this paper is to bridge the gap between the nascent area of dependence measure, functional data analysis, and sufficient dimension reduction.